metabrainz/picard-docs/config/options_cover.rst

    When checked, Picard will use the type of the image (e.g.: back, booklet, etc.) as the filename when saving, as long as the type is not front.
 If the image has been assigned multiple types, then the first type will be used.
 For example, if the image is of types "back" and "raw", then "back" will be used for the filename.
 If unchecked or if the image is of type "front", Picard will use the file name specified in the "Use the following file name for images" setting.

+**Remove cover images from tags**

+   When checked, Picard will automatically remove embedded cover images from your files when they are saved.
+This option is only available for setting if the "*Embed cover images into tags*" option is disabled.

+   Images will only be removed if they are also being saved as separate files.

+   Picard will **not** remove embedded cover images if the "*Embed cover images into tags*" option is enabled, even if the "*Remove cover images from tags*" option setting is enabled.

 Cover Art Providers
 -------------------